 The 2020-21 School Sponsored PSAT/NMSQT will be an optional test this year for Juniors only.
-Test will be administered on Saturday October 17th beginning at 8:00 a.m.
-Door will open at 7:30 a..m.
+A second test administered will be held on Tuesday January 26th.
 Registration is required.
 Registration is now closed reach out to Mayra Delgado at email@example.com if you have any questions

 1. Fill out the Registration Form here: PSAT/NMSQT Registration Form

 2. Pay for the exam in the Web Store $17 fee: Pay for PSAT/NMSQT Test